Share this article →

 After the sale, Henry has 1 BTC left in his pool and a total allowable cost of £15,000 – £10,714 = £4,286.

 Special rules to prevent wash sales apply to cryptocurrencies in a similar way to shares of companies.
-This is done by HMRC to prevent people from selling a crypto (or share) and buying it back shortly after with the intention of realizing losses and therefore reducing the total capital gains.
+The HMRC does this to prevent people from selling a crypto (or share) and repurchasing it shortly after with the intention of realizing losses and therefore reducing the total capital gains.

 When you spend, sell or trade a cryptocurrency, you need to calculate the capital gains by disposing the coins in the following order: